ibudasov/ibudasov.github.io/wiki/Azure.md

 10. **Azure Firewall**: This is a managed, cloud-based network security service that protects your Azure Virtual Network resources.
 It's a fully stateful firewall as a service with built-in high availability and unrestricted cloud scalability.

+## Network Security Group

+It's essentially a cloud-level firewall.
+This allows you to control access to your Azure resources and protect them from unwanted traffic.

+An NSG contains a list of Access Control List (ACL) rules that allow or deny network traffic to your VM instances in a Virtual Network.
+The rules can be based on source and destination IP address, port, and protocol.

+1. You create a Network Security Group in Azure.
+2. You define inbound and outbound security rules for that NSG.
+These rules can allow or deny traffic based on parameters like source IP, destination IP, source port, destination port, and protocol (TCP/UDP).
+3. You associate the NSG with one or more network interfaces or subnets.
+4. Azure applies the NSG's rules to all traffic entering or leaving the network interfaces or subnets that the NSG is associated with.

 ## Private Endpoint

+Privately access your services without sending traffic over the Internet.

 Azure Private Endpoint is a network interface that connects you privately and securely to a service powered by Azure Private Link.
 The service could be an Azure service like Azure Storage, Azure Cosmos DB, SQL, etc., or your own Private Link Service.